Conservation of angular momentum on a single-photon level

-is the inner product between the pump mode and the product of the signal and idler modes.
+where $\Delta k = k_p(\omega_p) -k_s(\omega_s)-k_i(\omega_i)$ is the wave vector mismatch.
+It represents the inner product between the pump mode and the product of the signal and idler modes.
 The overlap integral is a classical quantity describing the spatial modes used in the canonical quantization procedure, and an identical expression appears in the classical nonlinear optical theory with structured light fields \cite{schwob1998transverse, alves2018conditions}.
-Due to the rotational symmetry of the LG modes we observe in polar coordinates $u_{p_j\ell_j}(\varrho,\phi)\propto \exp (\text{i} \ell_j \phi)$ and therefore $\Lambda_{\{\ell_j\}}^{\{p_j\}} \propto \int_0^{2\pi} \text{d}\phi \exp [\text{i}(\ell_p-\ell_s-\ell_i)\phi]\propto \delta_{\ell_p,\ell_s+\ell_i}$, i.\,e., the symmetry of the classical modes defines the selection rules of nonlinear optics which include---but are not limited to---the conservation of the topological charge.
-Note, that such a symmetry does not apply to the radial index, and no analogue conservation property for the indices $p_j$ exists.
+The integral over the longitudinal direction is taken over the length of the crystal and accounts for the phase mismatch between the interacting waves, while the overlap over the transverse coordinates gives rise to the spatial selection rules.
+Due to the rotational symmetry of the LG modes we observe in cylindrical coordinates $u_{p_j\ell_j}(\varrho,\phi,z)\propto \exp (\text{i} \ell_j \phi)$ and therefore $\Lambda_{\{\ell_j\}}^{\{p_j\}} \propto \int_0^{2\pi} \text{d}\phi \exp [\text{i}(\ell_p-\ell_s-\ell_i)\phi]\propto \delta_{\ell_p,\ell_s+\ell_i}$, i.\,e., the symmetry of the classical modes defines the selection rules of nonlinear optics which include---but are not limited to---the conservation of the topological charge.
+While in fact the rotational symmetry is formally broken due to birefringence, such effects can be neglected for our experimental configuration~\cite{Martinelli2004}, justifying the form of the Hamiltonian in Eq.~\eqref{Hamiltonian}.
+Note, that such a symmetry does not apply to the radial index, and no analogue conservation property for the indices $p_j$ exists \cite{DErrico2021Full,miatto2011full}.